vsch/gcode-navigator/README.md

 intuitiveness and difficulty of optimization except for a very narrow range of printer capabilities.

-Sometimes, at higher speeds or layer heights, the results are diametrically opposed to what you would expect because now the behavior of the print head and extruded plastic is no longer approximated by absolute nozzle position and a laser beam like filament deposition but is better viewed as an elastic rope falling down from a pendulum.
+Sometimes, at higher speeds or greater layer heights, the results are diametrically opposed to what you would expect because now the behavior of the print head and extruded plastic is no longer approximated by absolute nozzle position and a laser beam like filament deposition but is better viewed as an elastic rope falling down from a pendulum.
 Final resting place of the filament depends on extrusion delay, time taken by filament to reach from the nozzle to previous layer and actual nozzle movement.
 A small change in filament "actual" deposition time (like changing the retraction length or speed) can disproportionately affect where the filament is deposited and lead to a surprising change in quality without obvious reasons.

 Since the effect of changes to settings is not intuitive, it takes a long time to develop a decent model of the printer's behaviour through trial and error before you can intelligently